Big-Data-ETSIT/P3-sbt-example/README.md

 # sbt-example

 ## Installation
-You can find the instructions to instal java, scala, and sbt in https://github.com/Big-Data-ETSIT/P5_spark_batch
+You can find the instructions to install java, scala, and sbt with sdkman in https://github.com/Big-Data-ETSIT/P5_spark_batch

 ## Code